jason666nbb/SimpleBBS/README.md

 ### 2) Run it with python
 >#### And it should work.
 >>If it does not, make sure you allowed it to access network.
+(Firewall)